Sioux Falls Canaries (1902–1953): 1920 to 1923: Soos / South Dakota League

 Minor league baseball returned to Sioux Falls in 1920.
-Known by a new nickname, a new Sioux Falls teams was formed and began play as charter members of the Class D level South Dakota League, as the eight-team league was formed for the 1920 season.
+Known by a new nickname, a new Sioux Falls team was formed and began play as charter members of the Class D level South Dakota League, as the eight-team league was formed for the 1920 season.
 True to its name, Sioux Falls and the other seven member teams were all based in cities within the state of South Dakota.
 The 1920 South Dakota League created the opportunity for professional baseball to be played in the South Dakota for the first time in 16 years, since the demise of the 1903 Iowa-South Dakota League with Sioux Falls.
 The other seven South Dakota League members were hosting minor league teams in their cities for the first time.

 (1905) Fred Carisch, Pittsburgh Pirates.
 Carisch played for Sioux Falls in 1902 and returned to become the player-manager for the team from 1920 to 1922.

 The newly formed Sioux Falls team was known by the "Soos" nickname, a phonetic play on "Sioux."
 The nickname had been used previously by the nearby Sioux City, Iowa based Sioux City Soos teams.
 The Sioux Falls Soos joined with the Aberdeen Boosters, Huron Packers, Madison Greys, Miller Climbers, Mitchell Kernels, Redfield Reds, and Wessington Springs Saints teams as the 1920 South Dakota League charter franchises.
 The league began its first season schedule of games on May 18, 1920.

 Former 1902 Sioux Falls catcher Fred Carisch returned to Sioux Falls to become the Soos' player-manager in 1920, having played seven major league seasons following his first tenure with Sioux Falls.
 Returning to the franchise he had played for in 1902, Carisch batted .275 for the Soos playing first base and catcher in 85 total games at age 38.
 Living in Minneapolis before beginning a three year tenure as the Sioux Fall player/manager, Carisch made his off-season home in Sioux Falls, where he worked selling Studebakers and Reo automobiles in the winter months.

 In June, during the 1920 season, the ballpark grandstand at Nelson Field in Sioux Falls was struck by a tornado and destroyed.

 In their first season in the new league, the Soos finished as the runner-up in the 1920 South Dakota League final standings.
 Sioux Falls ended the season with a 58-40 record and finished in second place under player/manager Fred Carisch.
-The Soos finished 3.5 games behind the first place Mitchell Kernels in the final standings.
+The Soos finished 3½ games behind the first place Mitchell Kernels in the final standings.
 Sioux Falls pitcher George Stueland had a strong season and led the South Dakota League with both 22 wins and 212 strikeouts.

 George Stueland played in the first of two seasons for Sioux Falls in 1920.
 Following his second season with Sioux Falls, Stueland played in the major leagues, with the Chicago Cubs.
 He pitched for the Cubs from 1921–1923 and in 1925, winning 9 total major league games in his career.